bradduthie/blog/_posts/2017-01-01-evolution-of-inbreeding.md

 *δ* &lt; r / (1 + r).

-The equivalent general inequality predicting male predicting whether or not inbreeding increases inclusive fitness in males is,
+The equivalent general inequality predicting whether or not inbreeding increases inclusive fitness for males is,

 n(1+r)(1-*δ*) &gt; rn.